 A tape recorder is a device that uses electromagnets to record and play back sound.
 Once the sound is recorded, it can then be reproduced using the player component that almost any tape recorder will have.
 It was the dominant audio technology during the last several decades of the 20th century.

-As a recording device, the tape recorder had a number of advantages over other machines at the time it became popular.
+As a recording device, this device had a number of advantages over other machines at the time it became popular.
 First, its size made it easy to handle and very portable.
 Second, its ability to immediately play back a recording was also seen as an advantage.
 There was no other processing needed before hearing what was said or recorded.

-However, there were a number of disadvantages with the tape recorder as well.
+However, there were a number of disadvantages with these machines as well.
 For example, eventually the tape will wear out, leading to a diminished quality of sound or perhaps making the tape impossible to play or hear at all.
 Also, tape recorders, if they got too old or were not maintained properly, could tangle up the tape inside the machine, an event many have referred to as "eating" the tape.

 Due to those limitations, newer technologies have all but replaced the tape recorder.
 Compact disc players are used for higher-quality music playback.
-While the microcassette remained popular after the standard tape recorder started to decline, even that has been replaced by digital voice recorders.
+While the microcassette remained popular for a while, even that has been replaced by digital voice recorders.

 The tape recorder can sometimes function as a multi-use device.
 Many include radios, for example.
 When compact discs became popular, many still used cassette tapes regularly.
 Therefore, the popular item was a tape player that also doubled as a CD player and radio.
 With the declining popularity of cassette tapes, these multi-use devices are getting harder to find.